isomerpages/imda-pixel/_programmes/For Startups/OIP Challenges.md

         </td>
         <td style="border-top:0.75px solid lightgrey; border-bottom:0.75px solid lightgrey;">
 					<br><b>Microsoft</b>
-	        <br>Microsoft aim to become carbon negative, water-positive, and zero waste by 2030 and offer an integrated carbon management solution for businesses to create, manage, and trade carbon assets.
+	        <br>Microsoft aims to achieve carbon negativity, water positivity, and zero waste, as well as to provide businesses with an integrated carbon management solution that enables them to create, manage, and trade carbon assets by 2030.
+How can Microsoft enable businesses to create and trade these carbon assets?
         </td>
     </tr>
     <tr>